All Episodes

 They want an entitlement program and a new tax to pay for it, and they want to keep the individual mandate, but just have you pay an insurance company instead of the government.

-That's ridiculous because that's the same thing that you and I talked about the last time you were on when you informed me, and I hadn't even known this as much as I discussed Obamacare, that if you wanted a catastrophic plan, which is perfect for young people, you know, which incentivizes one checkup a year,
+That's ridiculous because that's the same thing that you and I talked about the last time you were on when you informed me, and I hadn't even known this as much as I discussed Obamacare, that if you wanted a catastrophic plan, which is perfect for young people, you know, which incentivizes one checkup a year, where if you have a heart attack or an accident or get cancer, God forbid, you're taken care of, and maybe you pay a high deductible.

-where if you have a heart attack or an accident or can't get cancer, God forbid, you're taking care of, and maybe you pay a high deductible, but the bottom line is you're covered, but you get a such a low rate because you're not likely to need that type of care.
+But the bottom line is you're covered, but you get such a low rate because you're not likely to need that type of care.

 The odds are very much against it.

-Imagine imagine a world where you could get your insurance through the Chamber of Commerce, National Federation of Independent Businesses, NRA, ARP, AARP, any of these big groups would give you purchasing power.
+Imagine a world where you could get your insurance through the Chamber of Commerce, National Federation of Independent Businesses, NRA, ARP, AARP, any of these big groups would give you purchasing power.

 And guess what?

-The company is never going to be able to kick you off because once you get group insurance, you're protected from pre-existing conditions and you get a better price.
+The company is never going to be able to kick you off because once you get group insurance, you're protected from preexisting conditions and you get a better price.

 Our goal should be to allow everybody in the individual market to get a group plan, and our replacement plan does this if they'll just let it go forward.